phac-nml/irida-next/docs-site/docs/user/organization/groups/group-files.md

 1. From the left sidebar, select **Groups**
 2. Select the group
+3. From the left sidebar, select **Files**
-3. Click the filename you'd like to download
+4. Click the filename you'd like to download

 ## Delete Group files